 While MYOB is moving upscale, it is also vertically integrating.
 This is in contrast to the focus at Xero which has developed a vibrant ecosystem of partners that create point apps extending the brand’s reach.

-Writing in the NBR, Chris Keall quotes Ben Kepes who says MYOB will treat Greentree as a cash cow and bleed the company dry while moving its customers to MYOB products.
+Writing in the NBR, Chris Keall quotes Ben Kepes who says MYOB will treat Greentree as a cash cow.
+He warns it will bleed the company dry while moving its customers to MYOB products.